slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 Since pods are ephemeral, keys from the host system should be passed into the container using a secret.
 This will ensure that trust is not broken when pods are replaced.
-This script will generate a secret containing host keys on the OnDemand server. <br/> (Note: must be consistent with the values.yaml file)
+This script will generate a secret containing host keys on the OnDemand server.

+Note: must be consistent with the values.yaml file

 ```bash
 #!/bin/bash